jkomoros/code-sprouts/README.md

 ## Creating a Sprout

-TODO: allow creating a non-version-controlled sprout.

-A sprout is a named folder (currently within `examples/`) with the following directory shape:
+A sprout is a named folder (typically in `sprouts/` but with version-controlled sprouts in `examples/` too) with the following directory shape:

 ```
 - [sprout-name] /